ChrisEssery/group-project/Portfolio/Sprints_Project_Management.md

  <a href="https://github.com/ChrisEssery/group-project/blob/dev/Portfolio/UX_Design.md#identification-of-users-and-stakeholders">
  <br>Bob</a> <br /> As a user, I want to have a clear webpage to navigate.
 It should be bright, bold and simple to use.</td>
  <td>N/A</td>
- <td>Paper prototype.</td>
+ <td>Paper prototype video.</td>
- <td>This is exactly the kind of start page I was thinking of.
-The bright colours are very engaging and the title is bold and in a clear font.
-I am happy with this paper prototype, I just hope it doesn't have too many more features because then things would get a bit confusing.</td>
+ <td>This is the type of website layout I was thinking of.
+The title is big and in a clear font, and so far there aren't too many features.
+I am happy with this paper prototype, but I think I would need some instructions on how to use it.
+For instance, what is the difference between login and guest?
+I don't entirely understand what this means.
+Could you perhaps add some instructions? </td>
 </tr>
 <tr>
  <td><img src="/Logo/user_sally.jpg" width=45%>
  <a href="https://github.com/ChrisEssery/group-project/blob/dev/Portfolio/UX_Design.md#identification-of-users-and-stakeholders">
  <br>Sally </a> <br /> As a user, I want to have face to face communication with others during the gameplay, so that I can socialise with others.</td>
  <td>N/A.</td>
- <td>Paper prototype</td>
+ <td>Paper prototype video</td>
  <td>I think a multiplayer game is a great idea.
-I also think that having a video feed would work really well, and help me reconnect with family members I haven't see for quite some time.
-I think this idea is great.
-I look forward to seeing the paper prototype.</td>
+I also think that having a video feed would work really well, and help me see my friends and family members.
+The paper prototype video is clear and easy to follow, and I think having different levels of difficulty would be really good as I'd quite like to challenge myself, but I was hoping there would be a leaderboard so I know how well I'm doing.</td>
 </tr>
 <tr>
 <td><img src="/Logo/manager_jack.jpg" width=45%>